islandproblem/islandproblem/essay.md

 But this does not keep *all* of these "gods" on our island.

-As AGIs cross human-level capability, then it is extremely difficult to prevent a competitive landscape of AGI versus AGI from developing at least one strong AGI that is incompatible with humans.
+As AGIs cross human-level capability, then it is extremely difficult to avoid accidentally creating at least one strong AGI that is incompatible with humans — especially within a competitive landscape of *AGI versus AGI*.
 This is because optimization eventually requires AGIs to "leave" our island.
 The competitive endpoint of optimization is to become optimal *within physics*, rather than optimal within our small "island" of human-compatibility.
 We'll explain more in the sections about :note{text="resources" note="That part is here:" end-link="#resources" end-link-text="Resources"} and :note{text="divergence" note="That part is here:" end-link="#divergence" end-link-text="Divergence"}.

-In other words, for an AGI to compete with physics-optimal AGIs, it must also use physics-optimal behaviors.
-The best way to do this is to avoid unnecessary complexity — like biological systems.
-Even if 99.9% of AGIs are safe, there could be one that diverges in this catastrophic way.
+In other words, for an "island" AGI to compete with "ocean" AGIs, it must eventually use "ocean" behaviors.
+One good way to do this is to be more computationally efficient, and a good way to do *that* is to avoid accommodating *unnecessary systems*.
+That eventually includes *biological systems* — which become progressively more expensive to accommodate, especially when factoring the increasing computation that AGIs would need to *protect* humans against other AGIs.
+(We'll explain this "protection cost" in the "asymmetry" part below — where it takes more computation to defend than to attack.)

+Even if 99.9% of AGIs are safe, there could be one that diverges in this catastrophic way — where it begins to accommodate *nothing*, and instead is driven by competition to be as efficient as possible.

-But even if these AGIs truly understand what is best for us, an AGI that stays within our "island" to accommodate humans — and use *only* human-compatible options — is still *limited*.
+Even if we manage to build AGIs that truly understand what is best for us, an AGI that stays within our "island" to accommodate humans — and use *only* human-compatible options — is still *limited*.
 The AGIs that can use *any* option can dominate the AGIs that are limited.
 Even if these safer AGIs tried to defend us, they would have their hands tied by safety limits, and handicapped in this competitive landscape.

 This is especially problematic with **strategic coercion**.

-That means it's time to hit this with The Hammer.
+So, it's time to hit this with our *hammer*.

-Imagine a smaller AGI that uses this strategic coercion route.
-It threatens to release bioweapons in a populated area in order to have leverage over these larger AGIs.
+Imagine a smaller AGI that "realizes" that strategic coercion gives it an advantage, even when it has limited computational resources.
+Taking this route, it develops hidden biolabs, and threatens to release bioweapons in a populated area: "Give me 10,000 GPUs, or I will release a virus."

-In this way, attackers are likely to have a strong advantage over defenders.
-Our small "island" is vulnerable to biological attacks like this because our "island" is *built on* biological systems.
-It requires very precise conditions to maintain biological life within the "ocean" of possible physical conditions out there.
+In this way, smaller attackers can gain leverage over even larger defenders because of a **computational asymmetry** in attackers versus defenders in the domain of biology.

+- **Attacker:** One hidden biolab, built by a human-level AI model that's running on local hardware, maybe in a single apartment hidden in a crowded city.
+- **Defender:** Universal surveillance to detect *all hidden biolabs everywhere*, in *any* room in *any* building that has electricity and an address for mail deliveries.

+In other words, the asymmetry is basically: *small* computation to build a biological weapon, *big* computation to stop it.

+The "island" structure of our world leads to this vulnerable asymmetry because our "island" is *built on* biological systems.
+If you create *one* molecular structure that can eliminate *one* human, then this structure can be used on *all humans everywhere*.
+Then, mundane things like *wind* or *humans traveling in airplanes* take care of the rest of the "computation" needed to spread this molecular structure to everywhere else on Earth.

-Even with more computation available, a larger AGI would be at a disadvantage with a sophisticated attacker.
-This attacker AGI can spread to numerous locations around the world — where even shutting off the power grid only removes one small "head" of the "hydra" but not the others that can still trigger the weapon.
+Even with more computation available, a larger AGI would be at a disadvantage against a sophisticated attacker that "understands" this asymmetry — but then takes it a bit further by becoming a "hydra" that creates these biolabs in numerous locations on Earth.
+Even if the defender AGI shuts off the power grid in compromised regions, this only removes some "heads" of the "hydra" but others remain *somewhere* that can still deploy this weapon.

 Even if large AGIs take the lead on *all computer hardware design*, to stay ahead of this "hydra" scenario by somehow patching all vulnerabilities in new hardware, there are still millions of existing GPUs and motherboards that are already out there.

 However, imagine that our safe defender AGIs somehow maintain an edge.
-To accomplish this, we successfully build large AGIs with an accurate "world model" and complex scientific reasoning for *good* reasons — such as to make them better at policing the smaller AGIs.
+To accomplish this, we must build large AGIs with an accurate "world model" and complex scientific reasoning for *good* reasons — such as to make them better at policing the smaller AGIs.

+But at the same time, these advances still dramatically accelerate the development of bioweapons because it means that *this knowledge now exists* in "AI model" form.

+This "knowledge" won't be vague and abstract anymore.
+It will finally be a *file* — maybe a few terabytes big — that can run on a regular GPU cluster.

-This world model development *still* dramatically accelerates the development of bioweapons because it still means that *this knowledge now exists* in "AI model" form.
-This knowledge for how to navigate our physical world can inevitably be transferred — stolen or otherwise — to other places, allowing people to use it to build unrestricted AI models.
-And these unrestricted AI models can automate bioweapon production — and this is likely, again, because strategic coercion gives smaller AGIs an advantage.
+This *file* that contains this *model* that can allow an AI to navigate our physical world can inevitably be transferred — stolen or otherwise — to other places, allowing people to use it to build unrestricted AI models.

+And, again, these unrestricted AI models can automate bioweapon production — and this is likely to happen, again, because strategic coercion gives smaller AGIs an advantage.

 ::